Asymmetric and chiral dynamics of two-component anyons with synthetic gauge flux: Asymmetric transport and dynamical symmetries

-For the interacting case, as shown in Figs.~\ref{fig2}(c) and \ref{fig2}(d), $D^{(1)}_{\uparrow}=D^{(1)}_{\downarrow}$, $\Delta N=0$ and $\Delta D^{(2)}=0$ at the time $t=2$ only when $\phi=0$ or $\pi$.
+For finite Hubbard interaction with $U\neq0$, as shown in Figs.~\ref{fig2}(c) and \ref{fig2}(d), $D^{(1)}_{\uparrow}=D^{(1)}_{\downarrow}$, $\Delta N=0$ and $\Delta D^{(2)}=0$ at the time $t=2$ only when $\phi=0$ or $\pi$.
 This implies that a non-zero flux breaks the time-reversal symmetry in the interacting expansion dynamics.
 Moreover, $D^{(1)}_{\uparrow}\neq0$ or $D^{(1)}_{\downarrow}\neq 0$ whenever $\theta$ and $\phi$ take values other than 0 or $\pi$.
-Thus, the inversion symmetry is broken in the presence of fractional statistics phase and flux in the interacting case.
-Typical time evolutions of density distributions for $\theta=\pi/4$ and $\phi=\pi/2$ in the non-interacting and interacting cases are shown in Figs.~\ref{fig2}(e) and \ref{fig2}(f), respectively.
-The asymmetric expansion exhibits for both two components of anyons in the interacting case, which is absent in the non-interacting case, similar to the asymmetric dynamics of the single-component anyons \cite{Alexey2018,Greiner2024}.
+Thus, the inversion symmetry is broken in the presence of fractional statistics phase and flux for $U\neq0$.
+Typical time evolutions of density distributions for $\theta=\pi/4$ and $\phi=\pi/2$ for $U=0$ and $U\neq0$ are shown in Figs.~\ref{fig2}(e) and \ref{fig2}(f), respectively.
+The asymmetric expansion exhibits for both two components of anyons for $U\neq0$, which is absent when $U=0$, similar to the asymmetric dynamics of the single-component anyons in Refs. \cite{Alexey2018,Greiner2024}.
+In addition, the two-component anyons exhibit component-imbalance transport for both vanishing and finite Hubbard interactions (see Figs.~\ref{fig2}(e) and \ref{fig2}(f)).